Cambridge Engineering Review

 Some colleges do require A-Level, or its equivalent, in a third science/mathematics subject, and some also require you to take the STEP.

-In addition, all applicants are required to sit an Admissions Test, the ENGAA, which assesses your understanding of Mathematics and Physics.
+In addition, all applicants are required to sit an Admissions Test, the ESAT, which assesses your understanding of Mathematics and Physics.
 Your performance in the assessment will not be considered in isolation but will be taken into account alongside the other elements of your application – such as the Interview.

 Cambridge Vs Oxford Engineering